 Some factors decrease risk.
-For example, women who breastfeed have a lower risk of breast cancer than women who don’t.
+For example, women who breastfeed have a lower risk of breast cancer than women who don’t breastfeed.
 So, breastfeeding is also a risk factor for breast cancer.

-A relative risk shows how much higher, how much lower or whether there’s no difference in risk for people with a certain risk factor compared to the risk in people without the factor.
+A relative risk shows how much higher, how much lower or whether there’s no difference in risk for people with a certain risk factor compared to people without the factor.

 A relative risk compares 2 absolute risks.

 - The numerator (the top number in a fraction) is the absolute risk among people with the risk factor.